Last updated on April 7th, 2022 at 08:49 am

 Clayton reassures first-timers: Kayaks aren’t unstable cramped vessels where you need to learn how to do an eskimo roll if capsized.
 The waterways average four feet in depth and many outfitters rent sit-on-top kayaks if you don’t want an enclosed boat.

-Here are three great kayak trips on the Great Calusa Blueway that are good for beginners as well as advanced kayakers:
+Here are three great trips for kayaking Fort Myers area waterways on the Great Calusa Blueway.
+These are good for beginners as well as advanced kayakers:

 Tarpon Bay in J.N.
 “Ding” Darling National Wildlife Refuge, Sanibel